 Sibuyan Island: The Galapagos of Asia

-Ever since the Ice Age, which is around 2.4 million years ago, Sibuyan Island of Romblon province was never attached to any other island mass in the Philippines, and this made the plants and animals evolved differently.
+Ever since the Ice Age, which is around 2.4 million years ago, Sibuyan Island of Romblon province has never been attached to any other island mass in the Philippines, and this made the plants and animals evolved differently.

 Teeming with wildlife, Sibuyan showcases the Philippines’ megabiodiversity.
 As a result of its isolation and unspoiled ecosystems, the island carries the world record in the number of endemic flora and fauna species.
 This puts Sibuyan as one of the global conservation hotspots.
 It is home to rare and critically endangered species such as the golden-mantled flying fox, tube-nosed fruit bats and pitcher plants (Nepenthes sibuyanensis) found nowhere else but here.